-Orientation will be completed on the second Friday of every month for all volunteers that have completed the application process, health screening and background check.
-Confidentiality, harassment, customer service and event reporting will be covered in orientation.
-Additional training will be scheduled with the volunteer and Volunteer Services Manager for specific volunteer positions.
-All training must be complete before the volunteer can serve in any capacity.
+Orientation will be scheduled individually for all volunteers that have completed the application process, health screening and background check.
+Confidentiality, infection control, customer service and event codes will be covered in orientation.
+Additional training will be scheduled with the volunteer and Volunteer Services Manager or position specific supervisor for specific volunteer positions.
+All training must be complete within 60 days of completing the interview and screening process.